natton2k/GraphQL-kickstater-springboot-tutorial/step-2/README.md

 	</dependencies>
 ```

+#### How and where to get the Maven dependencies integrated in our project ?

 Look inside the <b>dependency</b> tag we have the <i>groupId, artifactId, version, scope, ...</i>.
 If you are new to <b>Apache Maven</b>, you can download dependencies (libraries) from the <b>Maven Repository</b> just like how we download apps from the Google Play Store/App Store: